Buying A House Without A Real Estate Agent: Should You Do It?

-Whether you’re a first-time home buyer or a seasoned homeowner who’s been around the home buying and selling block a few times, it’s always a good idea to work with a real estate agent when you purchase a home.
+Whether you’re a first-time home buyer or a seasoned homeowner who’s been around the home-buying-and-selling block a few times, it’s always a good idea to work with an experienced real estate agent when you purchase a home.

-From their expertise to their ability to stick to a deadline, there are many reasons why you should hire a real estate agent.
+From valuable expertise to their ability to stick to a deadline, there are many reasons why you should hire a real estate agent.

 When almost everything is accessible online, it can be easy to adopt a false confidence that encourages you to handle it all yourself.
 After all, you can research listings online and plot your path to check out the homes that interest you.